Lorentz Violation and the Higgs Mechanism: Lorentz-Violating Lagrangians

 There are also terms in ${\cal L}_{2}$ that mix $h$ with the other fields.
 However, they are less important, for two separate reasons.
 An insertion with an intermediate Higgs involves a massive propagator; without a pole at $q^{2}=0$, this cannot affect the pole structure of the gauge propagator.
 Moreover, any mixing of $h$ with $A$ or $\varphi$ violates C. Since $k_{A}$ is the only source of C violation in the theory, any modification of the $A$ or $\varphi$ propagator by a virtual $h$ insertion will necessarily be second order in the Lorentz violation.

 Special examples of Lorentz-violating mass terms of the general form

 have previously been studied.
-Forms considered have been an isotropic but boost-in\-var\-i\-ance-violating $-\frac{1}{2}m_{\gamma}^{2}A_{j}A_{j}$, as an alternative to the Proca mass term~\cite{ref-gabadadze,ref-dvali}; or $-\frac{e^{2}}{24\pi^{2}}(b^{2}g^{\mu\nu}+2b^{\mu}b^{\nu})$, which could be generated by unusual radiative corrections~\cite{ref-altschul8}.
+These mass terms were not considered in the context of the Higgs mechanism, but the earlier studies' conclusions about photon propagation remain valid even in the Higgs phase.
+Mass terms considered have included an isotropic but boost-in\-var\-i\-ance-violating $-\frac{1}{2}m_{\gamma}^{2}A_{j}A_{j}$, as an alternative to the Proca mass term~\cite{ref-gabadadze,ref-dvali}; or $-\frac{e^{2}}{24\pi^{2}}(b^{2}g^{\mu\nu}+2b^{\mu}b^{\nu})$, which could be generated by unusual radiative corrections~\cite{ref-altschul8}.
 (Note however, that while the gauge boson mass in these situations is assumed to be small, the Lorentz-violating and Lorentz-invariant parts of the mass term are of comparable size.)
 Most recently, Lorentz-violating Stueckelberg mass terms have also been considered~\cite{ref-cambiaso}.
-The previous analyses of these models have demonstrated another aspect of the unusual interplay between Lorentz-violating mass terms for Abelian gauge bosons and the the kinetic part of the gauge-sector Lagrangian.
-In all concrete examples that were considered, there were only two distinct eigenvalues in the mass squared matrix $M^{\mu}\,_{\nu}$.
-It was found that if the eigenvalue $\frac{1}{2}m_{0}^{2}$ corresponding to the timelike direction is smaller in magnitude than a spacelike eigenvalue $\frac{1}{2}m_{1}^{2}$, there could be propagation with signal and group velocities greater than 1 and as large as $\frac{m_{1}}{m_{0}}$.
+The previous analyses of these models have demonstrated an interesting interplay between Lorentz-violating mass terms and the the kinetic part of the gauge-sector Lagrangian.
+In the concrete examples that were considered in~\cite{ref-gabadadze,ref-dvali,ref-altschul8}, there were only two distinct eigenvalues in the mass squared matrix $M^{\mu}\,_{\nu}$.
+If the eigenvalue $\frac{1}{2}m_{0}^{2}$ corresponding to the timelike direction is smaller in magnitude than a spacelike eigenvalue $\frac{1}{2}m_{1}^{2}$, there could be propagation with signal and group velocities greater than 1 and as large as $\frac{m_{1}}{m_{0}}$.
 However, this superluminal propagation is limited to modes that are approximately longitudinal.
-These properties may well be general features of theories with $M^{\mu\nu}A_{\mu}A_{\nu}$ mass terms.